Limón

 George Mason University

 The Limón Dance Company launches its 80th anniversary season with a bold, intergenerational program that honors eight decades of revolutionary modern dance by its founder, José Limón, while amplifying the voices of today.
+The program opens with a multi-generational restaging of Limón's 1942 solo Chaconne —a poignant meditation on form, dignity, and the elevation of the male figure, featuring live music.
+It continues with a new reconstruction of Limón’s The Emperor Jones (1956), a haunting portrait inspired by Eugene O’Neill’s play that explores authority, vulnerability, and the weight of self-mythology.
+This new reconstruction embraces contemporary costume and scenic design.

-The program opens with a new reconstruction of Limón’s The Emperor Jones (1956), a haunting portrait inspired by Eugene O’Neill’s play that explores authority, vulnerability, and the weight of self-mythology.
-A multi-generational restaging of Limón's 1942 solo Chaconne, and the world premiere by acclaimed Mexican choreographer Diego Vega Solorza.
+Bridging history and innovation, the evening concludes with a world premiere by acclaimed Mexican choreographer Diego Vega Solorza.
 A vital voice in Latin American dance, Vega Solorza brings a personal lens shaped by his experience as a queer Mexican man.
+Like Limón, his work confronts the realities of its time with choreography that is personal, urgent, and unapologetic.

 Photo by Kelly Puleio